The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 The Great Inversion

-How AI broke the software development model we spent fifty years building — and what replaces it
+How AI broke the software development model we spent fifty years building — and a playbook for what replaces it

 In 1982, programming meant typing numbered lines into a BASIC interpreter, praying the GOTO spaghetti would execute before the machine ran out of memory.
 By 1995, Kernighan and Ritchie's The C Programming Language had become a rite of passage — a book that taught an entire generation to think in pointers, manual memory allocation, and the disciplined craft of structured code.
 Every line mattered.
 Every semicolon carried weight.
 The programmer was an artisan, and the code was the product.